Soundbot SB221 Headphones Review: Affordable Workout Bluetooth Earbuds with Pros and Cons

 Some months ago, my lady bought me a pair of $20 or so headphones.
-I had just been through about every damn pair of headphones that Best Buy had, including their behind the ear “insignia” headphones.
-I loved the beats by dre, but I can’t do in ear headphones, I really want and need behind the ear.
+I had just been through about every pair of headphones that Best Buy had, including their behind-the-ear insignia headphones.
+I liked the beats by dre, but I can’t do in-ear headphones; I really want and need behind-the-ear.

-It was a random amazon purchase of the Soundbot SB221 headphones.
-At $20 I really didn’t have high expectations, but figured it was worth a shot to try them out.
+It was a random Amazon purchase of the Soundbot SB221 headphones.
+At $20, I didn’t have high expectations, but figured it was worth a shot.

-To my great surprise, these headphones were pretty damn amazing.
-They are not the loudest headphones ever, but they are loud enough and sound pretty good overall.
-The battery has never failed me during a workout, and the bluetooth connectivity is pretty good.
-I mean, I don’t go far from my phone when I workout, so for my purposes it was just fine.
-They are water and sweat resistant which is very important for someone who sweats as profusely as I do.
-The battery charging port also has a little flap to cover it up and protect it from sweat.
+To my surprise, these headphones were pretty good.
+They aren’t the loudest out there, but loud enough and sound pretty good overall.
+The battery has never failed me during a workout, and the Bluetooth connectivity works well enough.
+I don’t get far from my phone when I work out, so for my purposes, it was fine.
+They’re water and sweat resistant, which is important for someone who sweats a lot.
+The charging port also has a flap to cover and protect it from sweat.

 The headphones have held up physically through mostly daily workouts.
-The foam pads are still in tact and the function buttons are still working.
-Connecting them was a breeze, and overall I have enjoyed these headphones.
-I will say that ear fatigue will eventually kick in, and I just remove them for a few moments and then carry on.
-Bare in mind that I work out for hours on end.
+The foam pads are still intact and the function buttons still work.
+Connecting them was easy, and overall I’ve enjoyed these headphones.
+I will say that ear fatigue eventually kicks in, so I just remove them for a few moments and then carry on.
+Keep in mind I work out for hours at a time.

-I’m not entirely sure how long I have had them, but unfortunately they have now ceased to work.
-It started with a static sound that would continue humming underneath my music.
-I play my music pretty loud, so I could drown it out and didn’t care much for this issue.
-However, more recently, as I try to play music, I continue to hear the “volume” up and down button as if it were being pressed continuously.
-While that is happening, simultaneously there is the red light blinking continuously on the headset as well.
-Eventually, they lose the bluetooth connection and shutdown.
+I’m not exactly sure how long I’ve had them, but unfortunately, they have now stopped working.
+It started with a static sound humming underneath my music.
+I play my music fairly loud, so I could drown it out and didn’t worry much about it.
+More recently, when I try to play music, I hear the volume up and down buttons as if they were being pressed continuously.
+At the same time, there’s a red light blinking on the headset.
+Eventually, they lose Bluetooth connection and shut down.

-Soundbot’s website lists a one year warranty, so I have reached out to them to see what my options are.
-I do not believe that a year has passed since we purchased these things.
-Since they are $20, I was going to discard them and order another company’s pair to see how they held up but since I came across the warranty, why not.
+Soundbot’s website lists a one-year warranty, so I reached out to see my options.
+I don’t think a year has passed since we got them.
+Since they’re $20, I was going to discard them and try a different brand, but since there’s a warranty, why not ask.

 SUPPORT UPDATE

-It seems that in order to replace the product they want a receipt from where you got it.
-I guess I understand that, but in my case, since it was a gift, I don’t have this.
-I’m trying to see if the lady can track the stuff down, but so far she’s not had any luck.
-It seems that without the receipt, you are pretty much screwed out of luck, so keep that in mind if someone gives these to you as a gift or if you are giving them to someone.
+It seems that to replace the product, they want a receipt from where you bought it.
+I get that, but since it was a gift, I don’t have it.
+I’m trying to see if my lady can find the purchase info, but so far no luck.
+It looks like without a receipt, it’s tough to get help, so keep that in mind if you get these as a gift or are giving them.

 Overall, I was pleased with the product.
-It’s lasted about 5 months which is longer than the insignia, but well within the one year warranty.
-For about $20 a pair, I’d say they are worth the cost for a temporary life product.
-Since I’ve already tried these, and it looks like I’m gonna have to pay up for a new pair, I’m probably gonna try a different company and see if I have better luck.
-There are like 20 different companies making these products on amazon.
-Anyway, below is the correspondence regarding the receipts.
-I get it, policies are policies.
+It lasted about 5 months, longer than the insignia, but still within the one-year warranty.
+For about $20 a pair, I’d say they’re worth it as a temporary option.
+Since I’ve already tried these and likely have to buy another pair, I’m probably going to try a different brand and see how they hold up.
+There seem to be many companies making these kinds of headphones on Amazon.
+Anyway, below is the correspondence about the receipts.
+Policies are policies after all.

 Be the first to comment